sutoiku/autostat/README.md

     - p=0.0197 at depth 1 PER\*RBF
     - p=0.0001 at depth 3 LIN+PER

 - Change scaling / standardization method to avoid super small parameter values that lead to numerical instability for PERnc, possibly other kernels?
+When everything is scaled into [-1, 1], data points can end up very close to each other, which can cause numerical issues especially with PERnc

 - gpytorch: